A Systematic Analysis of Stellar Populations in the Host Galaxies of Changing-look AGNs: Results and Analysis

-While $\rm M_{BH,vir}$ values are more generally used for AGNs, there are large scatters in the $\rm R_{BLR}-L_{5100}$ relation, and it has been established only over a limited range of luminosities; Hence, it yields correspondingly uncertain black hole masses.
-On the contrary, the $\rm M_{BH}$-$\rm \sigma_{*}$ relation is a better choice to estimate black hole mass.
-In previous works, direct comparisons have shown that reverberation mapping and stellar velocity dispersions can provide reliable black hole mass estimates - within factors of a few, while using the $\rm R_{BLR}-L_{5100}$ relation leads to larger uncertainties \citep{2002ApJ...579..530W}.
-Therefore, the black hole masses we used in the later sections of this paper are $\rm M_{BH,\sigma_{\star}}$, which are calculated from the $\rm M_{BH}$-$\rm \sigma_{\star}$ relation from \cite{2002ApJ...574..740T}:
+While $\rm M_{BH,vir}$ values are more generally used for AGNs, there are large scatters in the $\rm R_{BLR}-L_{5100}$ relation, and it has been established only over a limited range of luminosities; hence, it yields correspondingly uncertain BH masses.
+On the contrary, the $\rm M_{BH}$-$\rm \sigma_{*}$ relation is a better choice for estimating BH mass.
+In previous works, direct comparisons have shown that reverberation mapping and stellar velocity dispersions can provide reliable BH mass estimates - within factors of a few, while using the $\rm R_{BLR}-L_{5100}$ relation leads to larger uncertainties \citep{2002ApJ...579..530W}.
+Therefore, the BH masses that we use in the later sections of this paper are $\rm M_{BH,\sigma_{\star}}$, which are calculated from the $\rm M_{BH}$-$\rm \sigma_{\star}$ relation from \cite{2002ApJ...574..740T}: